-The Intergovernmental Panel on Climate Change says a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks while producing timber, fibre, or energy, generates the largest sustained benefit to mitigate climate change.
+The Intergovernmental Panel on Climate Change says a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks while producing timber, fibre, or energy, generates the largest sustained benefit to mitigate climate change.3 the built environment.
+Wood products continue to store this biogenic carbon, often for decades in the case of wood buildings, delaying the release of CO2 emissions.

-Trees absorb CO2, store carbon and provide wood products that can replace other more GHG-intensive materials.
-In general, bio-based products like wood that are naturally grown with help from the sun have lower embodied emissions.
+Trees absorb CO2, store carbon and provide wood products that can replace other more GHG-intensive materials.4 In general, bio-based products like wood that are naturally grown with help from the sun have lower embodied emissions.

 Carbon pools are reservoirs that can store or release carbon.
 The forest represents one pool, storing biogenic carbon in soils and trees.
 The carbon remains stored until the trees die and decay or burn.
-When a tree is cut, 40% to 60% of the biogenic carbon remains in the forest; the rest is removed as logs and much of it is transferred to the wood products carbon pool within Mountain Equipment Co-op Head Office, BC Photography: Ed White Photographics the built environment.
-Wood products continue to store this biogenic carbon, often for decades in the case of wood buildings, delaying the release of CO2 emissions.
+When a tree is cut, 40% to 60% of the biogenic carbon remains in the forest; the rest is removed as logs5 and much of it is transferred to the wood products carbon pool within